Aus tiefer Not schrei ich zu dir, BWV 38: 1

 The opening movement is a chorale fantasia, "Aus tiefer Not schrei ich zu dir" (Out of deep anguish I call to You), on the hymn tune in Phrygian mode.
 It combines the structure of a motet with chromatic and dissonant harmonies.
 As in his motets and the chorale cantata Ach Gott, vom Himmel sieh darein, BWV 2, Bach uses the old style of scoring, with all instruments doubling the vocal parts.
 The Bach scholar Klaus Hofmann notes that Bach's use of older musical style may reflect Bach pointing back at the source, Luther's paraphrase of a text from the Old Testament.
 The lower voices begin each line with imitation on the melody to come, which is then presented in long notes by the soprano as a cantus firmus.
-The musicologist Julian Mincham interprets the imitative counterpoint as a "portrayal of the individual cries of distress which coalesce to form a combined human clamour".
-John Eliot Gardiner, who conducted the Bach Cantata Pilgrimage in 2000, compares the style to both Heinrich Schütz and Anton Bruckner, observing that although using the means of older masters, Bach "push[es] the frontiers of this motet movement almost out of stylistic reach through abrupt chromatic twists to this tune in Phrygian mode."
+The musicologist Julian Mincham interpreted the imitative counterpoint as a "portrayal of the individual cries of distress which coalesce to form a combined human clamour".
+John Eliot Gardiner, who conducted the Bach Cantata Pilgrimage in 2000, compared the style to both Heinrich Schütz and Anton Bruckner, observing that although using the means of older masters, Bach "push[es] the frontiers of this motet movement almost out of stylistic reach through abrupt chromatic twists to this tune in Phrygian mode."

 2

 Like the fantasia, the alto recitative "In Jesu Gnade wird allein" (In Jesus' grace alone), is stylistically archaic.
 The Bach scholar Alfred Dürr describes the secco recitative as "plain but forcefully declaimed".
-Mincham notes that its "semi-chaotic" form may reflect the tumult of evil and sin: the movement maintains a "archaic modal feel" but with a continuo line that "seems to lack the coherence one normally expects from a Bach bass".
+Mincham noted that its "semi-chaotic" form may reflect the tumult of evil and sin: the movement maintains an "archaic modal feel" but with a continuo line that "seems to lack the coherence one normally expects from a Bach bass".